School closure letters Letter 1 6/1/20- Resources

 - External agencies such as; Play Therapist, North Star Outreach, Social Services, Police, Health Professionals, Education Welfare Service, Families in Focus, Doctors and nurses.

 - Pupils – any child in the school can ask to speak to our Pastoral team if they have a problem or a worry at school or at home.
-They can do this by either approaching Miss Bailey or by asking a member of staff.
+They can do this by either approaching Miss Bailey or Miss Lewis or by asking a member of staff.
 A suitable time will then be arranged to meet.

 - Parents/carers – if you have a pastoral concern regarding your child then you can phone the school, speak to your child’s class teacher or make an appointment to see Miss Bailey.
 Contact can be made through the school office or email - email@example.com